 - West Coast Tours in Oban (tel: 01631 566 809).
 Variety of full day trips to Mull & Iona with the option of including Staffa and/or the Treshnish Isles.

 - Gordon Grant Tours opposite Oban railway station on the pier (tel: 01681 700338 / 01631 571112 / 01631 562842).
 Variety of coach & boat trips departing from Oban: Mull, Iona, Staffa and Treshnish Isles.
 Boat trips are also available to Staffa and Treshnish Isles from Mull and Kilchoan (Ardnamurchan peninsula).
 Online booking available.

 - Turus Mara boat trips from Mull to Staffa/Iona.
 Get the ferry from Oban to Craignure and then board their courtesy (advance booking required).
 Telephone 01688 400 242 or freephone 08000 85 87 86.
 Alternatively, book through the Turus Mara office at 1 Waterfront (The Restaurant), Railway Pier, Oban (Tel: 01631 566999) or through the Oban Tourist Information Centre.

 - CalMac operates a day cruise to the isle of Coll plus a guided tour of the island.
 Visit the CalMac ferry web site for details.
-Sundays, Mondays, Wednesdays from 27 March - 28 September 2016.
+Sundays and Wednesdays during the summer.

 - Based in Easdale (south of Oban), Sea.fari Adventures (Oban) offer regular trips in a rigid inflatable boat.
 These include the Corryvreckan whirlpool, Colonsay, Iona/Staffa, the Garvellachs and whale watching.
 Visit Scotland 4 star wildlife trip boat operator.
 Private charter available.
 Tel: 01852 300003.